Chapter 1: Architecture Overview¶

 Target: less than 5% total overhead versus Linux on macro benchmarks.

 Platform qualification: This 5% target applies to platforms with hardware isolation support (x86 MPK, ARMv8.9+ POE).
 On page-table-fallback platforms (RISC-V, pre-POE ARM), domain switch overhead is higher (~200–500 cycles vs ~23 cycles), which may exceed the 5% target on isolation-heavy workloads.
-These platforms are fully supported but the performance target is relaxed on them; see Section 10.2 for per-architecture overhead estimates.
+These platforms are fully supported but the performance target is relaxed on them; see Section 11.2 for per-architecture overhead estimates.
+See Section 1.1 for which platforms provide Tier 1 hardware isolation and how driver placement is determined on platforms without it.

 Architecture-specific overhead budget:

 RISC-V exception: RISC-V currently has no equivalent hardware fast-isolation primitive.
-Tier 1 drivers on RISC-V run as Tier 0 (in-kernel, fully trusted — same model as Linux monolithic drivers) until a suitable RISC-V ISA extension is standardized.
-The RISC-V overhead budget is therefore tracked separately: page-table-only isolation (Tier 2 only) is budgeted at ≤10% until hardware support arrives.
-See Section 10.2 for the complete per-architecture isolation analysis.
+Tier 1 is unavailable on RISC-V — drivers run as either Tier 0 (in-kernel, no isolation) or Tier 2 (Ring 3 + IOMMU), depending on licensing, driver preference, and sysadmin decision (see Section 1.1).
+The RISC-V overhead budget is therefore tracked separately: Tier 0 drivers have zero isolation overhead; Tier 2 drivers use page-table-only isolation budgeted at ≤10% until hardware support arrives.
+See Section 11.2 for the complete per-architecture isolation analysis.

 | Architecture | Isolation mechanism | Isolation overhead per domain switch | Achievable 5% budget? |